-Learn more about the topics that the RAB for the 2020 grant cycle.
+Learn more about the topics that the RAB considered to be of importance for the 2020 grant cycle.

 Annual CAQ Symposium

 The Annual CAQ Symposium is designed to bring together practice leaders and audit research scholars for discussion of important issues and exploration of how research can inform those issues.
 On the pages for each event, find videos, summaries, and lists of panel participants (along with biographical information for those panelists).

 The CAQ creates educational videos that can be used in the classroom or as training resources.
 Available videos include a “Video Vignettes” series that provides a view into the types of conversations that take place during an audit.
 Videos also include classroom-ready excerpts derived from an expert panel at a CAQ event.

 The panel discussion videos are short excerpts from a CAQ event where practitioners and a leading academic provide perspectives on various issues related to the auditors’ risk assessment of a company.
 Included are the panelist bios and free short descriptions of each video excerpt.